Have Cancer, Will Travel

 - Be aware of and plan around your treatment schedule - For instance, I know that for about ten days after my chemo I won’t feel like doing a lot of walking around or eating yummy food.
 I always plan to go when I know I’ll be feeling the best I possibly can.
 If you don’t have a choice on the timeline, then make your doctor aware in case there is any flexibility in your treatment schedule.

-- Give yourself plenty of time in your itinerary for rest breaks – Let’s face it, we get tired.
-Not just travel weary, but fatigue from medications and just having cancer.
+- Give yourself plenty of time in your itinerary for rest breaks - Let’s face it, we get tired.
+Not just travel weary, but fatigued from medications and just having cancer.
 I have metastatic lesions to my bones and lungs so I am very careful in terms of planning my transportation and rest breaks.
 I can’t stay in a hotel that requires me to walk up three flights of stairs.
 I also happen to be very fond of naps now and make sure that I leave ample time for relaxation and recharging.

 - Don’t try to keep up with your “healthy” friends - The best people to travel with are those that are aware of and empathetic to your situation.
 As stated before, sometimes rest is needed and there is nothing worse than being on a trip with someone who minimizes your needs.

 - Enjoy yourself! - If you are traveling, it is likely because it is somewhere you want to go, not have to.
 Traveling is all about the experience so make sure you are getting out of it what you are wanting.
 It is okay to put yourself first and it is not a selfish act.
 I often think to myself, if this is my last trip, is this how I want to be spending it?

 - Comfortable shoes - And comfortable underwear.
 Because neither is fun when it isn't.